ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _CSS Classes and CSS Custom Properties that affect the component_

--   The height of the component will always grow to fit the content.
+-   The sizing behavior of the component will remain same as the editor component.
+The height of the component will grow to fit the content based on the `fitToContent` attribute.
 -   The width of the component will be determined by the client.
-Reducing the width will cause the content to reflow, resulting in an increased height of the component.
+Reducing the width will cause the content to reflow, resulting in an increased height of the component or will enable the vertical scrollbar.

 ### Anatomy